 The cobbler shaker is made up of three parts: a tin, a top with a built-in strainer, and a cap.
 It’s a favorite among home bartenders for its ease of use, but professional bartenders will say the top leaks and can be difficult to remove when chilled, making it inefficient for busy services.
 As for the Parisian shaker, Lockman says it’s “a Cobbler without the cap.”

-Below, top bartenders share their tried-and-true favorite cocktail shakers.
+Below, top bartenders share their picks of the best cocktail shakers.

-Best Overall: Cocktail Kingdom Koriko Weighted Shaking Tins
+Runner-Up, Best Overall: Cocktail Kingdom Koriko Shaking Tins

 “The Cocktail Kingdom Koriko weighted tins are very nearly the industry standard for a reason,” explains Cameron Shaw, bar specialist at New York’s Lot 15, nestled in the back of the Kixby Hotel.
 “They are durable, and the relatively thin walls of the tins ensure that they form a good, tight seal from day one.”
 He also doesn't recommend banging the ends of the tins together to seal them when double shaking—otherwise, this will cause the weighted caps to come off prematurely.